bbatsov/clojure-style-guide/README.md

 ["Clojure Programming"](http://www.clojurebook.com/)
 and ["The Joy of Clojure"](http://joyofclojure.com/).

-The guide is still a work in progress - some rules are lacking examples, some rules don't have examples that illustrate them clearly enough.
+The guide is still a work in progress - some sections are missing, others are incomplete, some rules are lacking examples, some rules don't have examples that illustrate them clearly enough.
 In due time these issues will be addressed - just keep them in mind for now.

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).